w5xd/PacketThermometer/README.md

 address 0x40.
 It has a rather coarse temperature readout--about 1 degree Farenheit resolution when set to its default 14 bit temperature digitization.
 <li>TMP175.
 Temperature only.
 PCB leaves all address pins floating, therefore i2c address 0x37
+<li>SN74LVC1G14. single inverter schmitt trigger input.
+Only on REV 06 of the PCB and higher.
+This part reduces the power drain due to the RC circuit slowly raising the INT2 pin through Vcc/2 (see Atmega328 specs for why this happens.)
+Without this part, it is possible to cut one trace and add a solder bridge to revert back to the pre REV 06 circuit.
+The trace to cut is on the bottom side.
+It crosses the AA cell silkscreen right next to a "+" in the silk screen.
+The bridge to add is also on the bottom side, between INT1 on the
+Pro Mini (aka Data input pin 3) and the 10M resistor pad right next to it.
 </ul>

 PCB assembly